-- (i) Design: - Tandem parking and hydraulic lifts are permitted in parking facilities used for residential purposes, when both spaces are utilized by a single dwelling;

-- (2) Tandem parking and hydraulic lifts are permitted in any attended parking facility; - (3) Storage is permitted above all parking spaces constructed in parking garages or in parking structures; - (4) Robotic parking is permitted; - (5) Any mechanical equipment for providing parking shall be visually screened from view at abutting thoroughfares by architectural or landscape treatments; - (6) High albedo concrete shall be used instead of asphalt in surface parking lots; and - (7) All sources of illumination shall be shielded to prevent any direct reflection toward adjacent premises.
+- (1) Tandem parking and hydraulic lifts are permitted in parking facilities used for residential purposes, when both spaces are utilized by a single dwelling; - (2) Tandem parking and hydraulic lifts are permitted in any attended parking facility; - (3) Storage is permitted above all parking spaces constructed in parking garages or in parking structures; - (4) Robotic parking is permitted; - (5) Any mechanical equipment for providing parking shall be visually screened from view at abutting thoroughfares by architectural or landscape treatments; - (6) High albedo concrete shall be used instead of asphalt in surface parking lots[+], including surface parking lots with PV panels; and - (7) All sources of illumination shall be shielded to prevent any direct reflection toward adjacent premises.

-(j) Landscaping for surface lots located at grade:
+[(j)] (g) Landscaping for surface lots located at grade:

-- Parking lot landscape requirements are one tree per twenty spaces with a minimum of one landscaped island for every ten spaces; - (2) Every other row of parking shall include a landscaped median for the entire length of a bay.
+- (1) Parking lot landscape requirements [are] include one shade tree per twenty spaces with a minimum of one landscaped island for every ten spaces; - (2) Every other row of parking shall include a landscaped median for the entire length of a bay.
 The entire length shall be planted with large shade trees at least every fortyfive feet.
-Where a tree planting island occurs the entire length of a bay, there shall be a minimum of one planting island every fifteen spaces and a minimum of one large shade tree every fifteen spaces in a tree planting island; and - (3) Permeable surfaces for parking and maneuvering areas are permitted.
+Where a tree planting island occurs the entire length of a bay, there shall be a minimum of one planting island every fifteen spaces and a minimum of one large shade tree every fifteen spaces in a tree planting island; [and] - (3) Required landscaped islands shall be at least the same size as the typical parking spaces provided;